At the Indian Ocean

 That's why no one in the water can be seen on this miles of sandy beach, except a few unteachable, the hesitant to stretch their toes in the spray, which foaming flows to the shore.
 At most to the knees, most dare to sea.
 Anyone who goes further plays with his life.

-Perfect for long beach walks
+Perfect for long walks on the beach - Wilderness Beach

 Most visitors to the beach in Wilderness are content with a beach walk for hours instead.
 Those who prefer the easy way turn west from the mouth of the Touwsrivier towards Dolphin's Point.
 It is beautiful here.
 The beach is so long that the summer guests lose themselves on the expanses of the coast.
 I prefer the wilder, the more varied side of the beach and go east.
 I am almost alone.
 Only in the distance do I see a few locals balancing on the rocks and hopefully casting their fishing rods.
 I wonder if they are actually catching fish in the surf.
 Here the fine sand soon stops.
 More and more rocks push in from the sea in through the sand.
 Farther outside, the wild waves break and perform an impressive spectacle on the last meters of their being.

 Spray whips up!
 Water splashes in all directions.
 It leaves puddles in the sand and in rock formations, which were created by centuries of editing by the waves.
 In it I find whole mussel beds.
 On the edge of the rocks, barnacles cling tightly, filtering out of the tidewater their food.
 Seagulls and herons go about it, always in search of something edible.
 They can be driven in the wind through the air, which blows here constantly.